gaborbata/todo/README.md

 With list command the following pre-defined queries can be also used:
-:active, :done, :blocked, :started, :new, :all, :priority, :note, :today, :tomorrow, :next7days, :overdue, :due
+:active, :done, :blocked, :started, :new, :all, :priority, :note, :today, :tomorrow, :next7days, :overdue, :due, :recent

 Due dates can be also added via tags in task title: "due:YYYY-MM-DD" In addition to formatted dates, you can use date synonyms: